 Handing off the task of setting a menu for the week and getting all the necessary ingredients sounds like a win-win.
-But there are some people who should think carefully before they sign up for a particular meal plan.
+But some people should think carefully before they sign up for a particular meal plan.

 If you suffer from Crohn’s disease or diabetes, you should also approach a meal delivery service with caution.
 A clean and simple menu, like one from Splendid Spoon might be a good fit.

 When it comes to medical issues, you should consult with your doctor or healthcare professional before you subscribe to any service.
-Convenience definitely doesn’t outweigh health!
+Convenience should never outweigh health!

 Even if you don’t have any medical issues, there are other aspects to consider: the type of food, the cooking skill required, the delivery days available.
 No matter how perfect a service seems on the surface, if it doesn’t tick most of your boxes, it’s not going to be a good choice.

 HelloFresh doesn’t currently offer a purely vegan meal plan.
-However, it does have a wide range of vegetarian options available that can easily be made vegan by omitting dairy ingredients, such as cheese or yogurt.
+However, it does have a wide range of vegetarian options available that can often be made vegan by omitting or swapping out dairy ingredients.

 Just like with HelloFresh , Blue Apron offers a small number of vegetarian meals.
 These are sometimes vegan or can be made vegan by omitting or substituting certain ingredients, but it’s not a guarantee that you’ll be able to enjoy totally plant-based meals with either of these services.

 As a result, these services are better for people who enjoy the occasional vegetarian or vegan meal rather than for someone dedicated to a 100% plant-based diet.